sandboxnu/course-catalog-api/data/README.md

-The cache file in this directory is used for our Github workflow ent-t-end tests.
+The cache file in this directory is used for our Github workflow end-to-end tests.

 Please do not delete it :(